Kerflow

 Activities

-• Developing a virtual environment adapted to patients with limited mobility
+Developed virtual environments adapted to patients with limited mobility

 Role